By Tabitha Hrynick

 Despite the challenges posed by the inadequacy of material resources – and indeed by other political and institutional factors – the LFOs took their roles extremely seriously.
 They saw themselves as standing between their communities and potentially catastrophic disease events, and many, such as is suggested in the last quote above, demonstrated great awareness of disease transmission pathways and biosecurity.

-While scarce resources and other challenges sometimes led them to rationalise inaction – especially when they perceived barriers to be so insurmountable as to make them feel unable to act in ways they considered appropriate and professional – they deployed various innovative strategies to carry out their responsibilities and protect their communities as best they could within the constraints they faced.
+While scarce resources and other challenges sometimes led them to rationalise inaction – especially when they perceived barriers to be so insurmountable as to make them feel unable to act in ways they considered appropriate and professional – they focused on building positive relationships based on trust with the business community they were charged with regulating as a means of ensuring meat safety as best they could given the constraints they faced.
+To explore some of the unconventional strategies they used to do this – including overlooking non-compliance from time to time – stay tuned for future blogs in this series.